mindThomas/stm32-cmake/Getting-Started.md

 ```

 ### Enable C++ usage = syscalls (new, malloc etc.)
-To use malloc, free, new and other system libraries an implementation of the syscalls functions and the memory block allocation function `_sbrk` has to be given.
+To use malloc, free, new and other system libraries an implementation of the Syscalls functions and the memory block allocation function `_sbrk` has to be given.
 A default implementation can be used by linking against:
 ```
 Syscalls
+Sysmem
 ```
 Alternatively the bigger suite of C/C++ libraries can be included with:
 ```